 Why Frames matter

 A frame is a way of seeing that tells you what’s important.
 It’s a way of ordering the world and making it understandable; it highlights some things and hides others.
-A company’s frame about how people live will inevitably need to shift over time because culture and behavior are moving targets.
+An organization’s frame about how consumers live and experience aspects of life will inevitably need to shift over time because culture and behavior are moving targets.
 We find that they often need to be honed, fleshed-out, and sometimes completely rebuilt to align with real lives.